sebasfalcone/better-work-notes/Notes_about_C++.md

 ```

 #### Raw pointers
 They share a lot with references, but the latter is preferred (except in some cases).
-The important thing to focus is that **raw pointers and references represent access to an object, but not ownership**.
+The important thing to focus on is that **raw** pointers and references represent access to an object, but not ownership**.
 And this is the default way of passing objects to functions and methods.

 This is relevant when you hold an object with an unique_ptr and want to pass it to an interface.
 You don't pass the unique_ptr, nor a reference to it, but a reference to the pointed object.